DZST (Manila)

 DZST (860 kHz) was an AM radio station owned and operated by the University of Santo Tomas in the Philippines.
 It also served both as a campus station and as a Catholic station.
+In 1969, the station went off the air.

 The station was housed in the Main Building of the campus and broadcast from 1950 to 1969.
-The frequency was formerly occupied by Radyo Veritas (which is also a Catholic-run station).
+The frequency was later reassigned to the newly-established Radyo Veritas as its inaugural frequency, prior to the realignment of AM broadcast frequencies under the 9kHz spacing rule.